Generalized Kramers-Wannier Duality from Bilinear Phase Map: Example 2: A four-site BPM duality transformation

-On the self-dual point $h=1$, the model $H_{\text{4-Ising}}$ is at a first-order phase transition between SSB phase and the trivial phase \cite{PhysRevB.29.2404,PhysRevE.90.032101}.
+\prlsection{Anomaly of four-site BPM duality symmetry } On the self-dual point $h=1$, the model $\mathcal H_{\text{4-Ising}}$ is at a first-order phase transition between SSB phase and the trivial phase \cite{PhysRevB.29.2404,PhysRevE.90.032101}.
 The BPM duality $\mathcal N_{\text{4-KW}}$ also becomes an emergent non-invertible symmetry for the self-dual theory.
 Such an emergent symmetry is anomalous in the sense that it cannot allow a symmetric uniquely gapped phase under any symmetric perturbations and hence self-dual theories must be always at first-order or second-order first phase transitions.

 To prove the anomaly of $\mathcal N_{\text{4-KW}}$, let us first show this duality operator can be decomposed as the product under PBC: $\mathcal{N}_{\text{4-KW}}=\frac{1}{2}\mathcal{N}_{\text{KW'}}\times (\mathcal{N}_{\text{KW}})^{\dagger}\times \mathcal{N}_{\text{KW'}}$.
-Here the $\mathcal{N}_{\text{KW}}$ is the usual KW transformation \eqref{eq:KWact1d} and $\mathcal{N}_{\text{KW'}}$ is the combination of two KW transformations acting on even and odd sites:
+Here the $\mathcal{N}_{\text{KW}}$ is the usual KW transformation and $\mathcal{N}_{\text{KW'}}$ is the combination of two KW transformations acting on even and odd sites:

 We can directly check this result

 Now, let us prove the anomaly by the contraction method.
 We first assume a uniquely gapped system is self-dual under PBC and its ground state $|\psi\rangle$ should be short-range entangled (SRE).
 Due to symmetry-twist mapping, $|\psi\rangle$ should be even under each $\Z_2$ symmetry.
 If we focus on the $\Z^e_2\times \Z^o_2$ symmetry, the possible uniquely gapped phase can only be the $\Z^e_2\times \Z^o_2$ SPT phase, since trivially gapped phase is mapped to an SSB phase under this four-site BPM.
 Then we can perform $(\mathcal{N}_{\text{KW'}})^{\dagger}$ or $\mathcal{N}_{\text{KW'}}$ which both keep the SPT phase invariant \cite{PhysRevB.108.214429}.
 Thus $\mathcal{N}_{\text{KW'}}^{\dagger}|\psi\rangle$ and $\mathcal{N}_{\text{KW'}}|\psi\rangle$ are still ground states of the $\Z^e_2\times \Z^o_2$ SPT systems and thus SRE.
 On the other hand, due to \eqref{4-kW relation}, we have